Developing Products for International Markets

-Developing products from concept through to launch and international market adoption can be among our most rewarding achievements.
+Developing products for the international market adoption can be among the most rewarding achievements.
 But while commercializing, marketing and supporting technology products in multiple regions can be a dream come true, it can also be an extremely daunting challenge.
-A growth strategy that includes eventual international expansion requires planning.
-Every industry has examples of companies that, when finally pursuing new global markets, were constrained by strategic shortcomings, product design limitations or insufficient resources.

-The challenges that come with the internationalization of a product can significantly impact time to market, inflate product development costs and diminish a product’s perceived value.
-And anything that hinders your ability to access new markets in a timely fashion will evolve into increased competitive risk—especially if your competitors planned better.
-Here are some considerations that can help lay the foundation for your product to catapult onto the international scene, even if such expansion plans are not yet on your roadmap.
+The challenges that come with developing products for international markets can significantly impact the time to market, inflate product development costs and diminish a product’s perceived value.
+And anything that hinders your ability to access new markets in a timely fashion will evolve into increased competitive risk, especially if your competitors planned better.

-Often underestimated, if not completely ignored until late in the process, the structural differences and cultural nuances of various target markets can easily become the Achilles’ heel of even the most promising products.
+The structural differences and cultural nuances of various target markets can easily become the Achilles’ heel of even the most promising products.
 “Think global, act local” was originally coined as a phrase for environmental stewardship—but it can also be used to represent the need for local adaptations when taking products to the global market.
-Japanese economists created the less-known but more apt term, “glocalization,” which entails the need to adapt to the particularities of local markets.
-But no matter how you refer to it, there are some key things to consider when it comes to these differences.

 Many of you may have come across products that require extensive development and quality-assurance efforts to adapt them to languages such as Chinese, Japanese or Korean.
 Only two decades ago, the norm for many technology companies was to focus on the United States as a primary growth market and add Asia later.
 I worked quite closely with a dedicated team of Japanese software engineers who painstakingly adapted and tested our product for close to a year before it was ready for that market.
 Nowadays, with major growth markets in Asia, software products designed for internationalization are typically developed to incorporate Asian languages from the start through double-byte support.